RealED-io/FullStackOpen/part0/4_new_note_diagram.md

     server-->>browser: JS file
     deactivate server

+    Note right of browser: Browser executes the JavaScript code that fetches the JSON from the server

     browser->>server: GET "https://.../data.json"
     activate server
     server-->>browser: data.json that includes the newly added data from POST request deactivate server

+    Note right of browser: Browser executes the callback function that renders the notes

 ```